Skip to content

 6. meadow grass

-Another insulation material that is green in the truest sense of the word is natural meadow grass.
-The renewable raw material is available as blown-in and loose-fill insulation and is particularly environmentally friendly due to its regional availability.
-The meadow grass insulation material is moisture-regulating, thermally insulating and also provides good protection against the summer heat.
+Another and literally green insulation material, is natural meadow grass.
+The renewable raw material is available as blow-in and bulk insulation material and is particularly environmentally friendly due to its regional availability.
+The meadow grass insulation material is moisture regulating, heat insulating and also a good protection against the summer heat.

-The material is particularly suitable for insulating cavities in walls, floors and roofs - and is therefore often used in the renovation of older existing buildings.
+The material is particularly suitable for insulating cavities in walls, floors and roofs - and is therefore popular for renovating older existing buildings.

 Here are important facts for insulation with meadow grass at a glance: